AdobeDocs/campaign-classic.en/help/delivery/using/about-seed-addresses.md

 >
 >Seed addresses do not belong to the recipients table,they are created in a separate table.
 If you extend the recipients table with new data, you have to extend the seed addresses table as well with the same data.
 Otherwise, they extended fields will not be taken into account for seed addresses.
 >
->An example of how to extend the seed addresses table is presented in this section: [Use case: selecting seed addresses on criteria](../../delivery/using/use-case--selecting-seed-addresses-on-criteria.md)
+>An example of how to extend the seed addresses table is presented in this section: [Use case: select seed addresses on criteria](../../delivery/using/use-case--selecting-seed-addresses-on-criteria.md)

 For direct mail deliveries, seed addresses are added during extraction and mixed in the output document.